square/terraform-provider-anomalo/README.md

 - Use the same (or similar) check across tables & environments
 - Integrate with your existing workflow

-Full provider documentation is here.
-(TODO link)
+Full provider documentation is [here](https://registry.terraform.io/providers/square/anomalo/latest/docs).
 See [`example.tf`](https://github.com/square/terraform-provider-anomalo/blob/master/examples/example.tf) for a sample configuration.

 ## Table of Contents